braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/sql_segments.md

 There are two types of SQL editors to choose from when creating your SQL Segment Extension: the SQL Editor, and the Incremental SQL Editor.

 - **Creating extensions with SQL Editor (full refresh):** Using the SQL Editor, you must click **Refresh** to refresh the extension manually.
 This refresh option is costlier and uses up more credits.
-Full refresh extension can't automatically regenerate membership and can't be refreshed using incremental refresh.
+Full refresh extension can automatically regenerate membership, but can't be refreshed using incremental refresh.
 - **Creating extensions with Incremental SQL Editor (incremental refresh):** Incremental refresh calculates only the last two days' worth of data, which is more cost-efficient and uses up fewer credits each time.
 When you create an incremental refresh SQL segment, you can set it to automatically regenerate membership daily. <br><br>The main benefit of extensions with incremental refresh is that you can set your segment to automatically refresh membership daily.
 Segments created with our regular SQL editor can only have their membership refreshed manually.
 This helps reduce the cost of a daily data refresh for SQL Segment Extensions.

 {% alert tip %}